truggles/EIA_Cleaned_Hourly_Electricity_Demand_Data/README.md

 ## Overview and Citation
-The raw data queried from EIA originally show about 2.2% of hourly values are missing.
+The raw hourly electricity demand data queried from the U.S. Energy Information Administration (EIA) show 2.2% of hourly values are missing.
-The data cleaning process consists of flagging anomalous demand values which are about 0.5% of the total data.
+We have developed a data cleaning process that consists of flagging anomalous demand values, which constitute about 0.5% of the total data.
-We then impute missing demand values as well as the values flagged as anomalous.
+We impute missing demand values and the values flagged as anomalous using a Multiple Imputation by Chained Equations (MICE) technique.
+The MICE technique provides complete data sets without any extremely anomalous values.

 Please cite

 XXX

-discussing the data cleaning process used to create these final data sets.
+which details the data cleaning process used to create these final data sets.

+The raw data were queried from the EIA database on September 10, 2019 and spans from their initial data entries on 2015-07-01 05:00:00 UCT to 2019-08-31 23:00:00 UCT.
+The first day of data has been removed because of significant reporting inconsistencies.